 Pick your flavor of early reviews of Attack of the Clones.
 On one side: a very favorable review from BBC News.
 Sample: “This is quite possibly the best Star Wars of the series.
 It looks lavish and Lucas pushes all the right buttons.
 He also lets us see that ancient Jedi Master Yoda knows how to handle a lightsabre!” […] continuedRead more

 The states in the Microsoft trial screwed up in a big way yesterday.
 The lawyers blew it, and the states may have blown a hole in their case.

-The states have been insisting that Microsoft be ordered to produce a stripped-down “modular” version of Windows XP in which various “add-ons” (media player, Internet browser, etc.) can be snapped in and out. […] continuedRead more
+The states have been insisting that Microsoft be ordered to produce a stripped-down “modular” version of Windows XP in which various “add-ons” (media player, Internet browser, etc.) […] continuedRead more